Can you remember a period when people considered email marketing to be innovative? In fact, the situation has changed drastically.

 Focus on Data You’re Already Collecting

-If you aren’t already optimising what you have, don’t worry about gathering new data.
-Imagine the frustration of having a garage full of perfectly good tools and still struggling to make progress.
+If you are not already optimising what you have, stop worrying about collecting new data.
+It is as frustrating as having a garage full of perfectly excellent tools and still struggling to make any progress.

 Test One Thing at a Time

-This scenario is where many small businesses fail—they try to install five different AI tools at the same time, become overwhelmed, and give up on the entire thing.
-Select and solve a single, clear challenge by testing an AI tool that addresses it.
+This is where most small businesses miss the point – they attempt to implement five different AI tools at once, become overwhelmed and abandon the entire process.
+Identify a specific challenge and resolve it by testing an AI tool that directly addresses it.

 Integration with Traditional Marketing Methods